11% of people diagnosed with Colorectal Cancer (CRC) are below the age of 501

 ColoSTAT® has the potential to:

-• Provide an alternative for those unwilling or unable to participate in current screening programs
+• Provide an alternative for those unwilling or unable to perform FIT

 • Improve survival rates